barnabashub/barnabashub.github.io/_posts/2024-05-23-my-actual-favourites.markdown

 Telegram is a cloud-based instant messaging app known for its speed and security.
 Telegram's API is so developer-friendly that it’s used to build bots, automate tasks, and even create entire applications within the platform.

-## GitHub Pages
-GitHub Pages allows you to host static websites directly from a GitHub repository, making it a great choice for personal and project pages.
-With GitHub Pages, you can deploy a site for free with a custom domain and SSL certificate, straight from your GitHub repo.

 ## CI/CD
 Continuous Integration and Continuous Deployment (CI/CD) are practices that enable developers to integrate code changes frequently and deploy them automatically.
 CI/CD pipelines can drastically reduce the time it takes to get new features and fixes to users, making development more agile and responsive.